A Kernel Score Perspective on Forecast Disagreement and the Linear Pool: Divergence and Entropy for Specific Scoring Rules

 \subsection{Brier Score}

 The Brier score is a scoring rule for probabilities of unordered categorical outcomes.
 While it is most popular in the binary case originally considered by \cite{Brier1950}, it is readily applicable to an outcome variable $Y$ that takes $k$ distinct values.
 The Brier score obtains when setting $\Omega = \{1, 2, \ldots, k\}$ and $L(z, \widetilde{z}) = \mathbf{1}(\widetilde{z} \neq z)$ \citep{Gneiting2012}.
 Importantly, the outcomes in $\Omega$ are interpreted as interchangeable labels, rather than integers.
-In the following, we identify a forecast distribution $F$ of a categorical outcome with a $k \times 1$ vector $\underline{p} = '$, such that the elements of $\underline{p}$ are nonnegative and sum to one.
-The entropy function of the Brier score (considered by \citealt{Krueger2024}, among others) is then given by
+In Table \ref{tab:scores2}, we identify a forecast distribution $F$ of a categorical outcome with a $k \times 1$ vector $\underline{p} = '$, such that the elements of $\underline{p}$ are nonnegative and sum to one.